nightmarlin/pokeapi/README.md

 `Page`s are sections of a paginated list of `(Named)APIResource`s.
 The next/previous page of results can be retrieved with `Page.Get(Next|Previous)`.
+For ease-of-use, the `iterator` package provides a way to iterate through every value within a resource!

 ### Caching